 About the Speaker

 Professor P A Hassan earned his MSc Degree in Chemistry from Nirmala College, Muvatuupuzha (Mahatma Gandhi University, Kottayam).
 In 1992, he joined the prestigious Bhabha Atomic Research Centre (BARC) Training School.
 Currently, he is Head of the Thermal & Interfacial Chemistry Section, Chemistry Division, BARC.
 He was a visiting researcher at the Laboratory of Complex Fluids, University of Louis Pasteur, Strasbourg, France in 1995.
-He pursued his post-doctoral research on soft condensed matter at the Department of Chemical Engineering, University of Delaware, USA in 2000-2002 and visited the National Centre for Neutron Research, NIST, Maryland, USA.
+He pursued his post-doctoral research on the soft condensed matter at the Department of Chemical Engineering, University of Delaware, the USA in 2000-2002 and visited the National Centre for Neutron Research, NIST, Maryland, USA.
 His current research interests include structural transitions in micelles, liposomes, polymers, polyelectrolyte-surfactant interactions and biotechnological applications of nanomaterials.